Best Time to Visit Mount Rainier: Will the Mountain Be Out?

 ★ What time of day is best to visit Mount Rainier for clear views?

-Mornings offer the best chance for clear views of Rainier, although some mornings feature low-lying fog that can obscure views.
+Mornings offer the best chance for clear views of Rainier, although some mornings feature low-lying fog.
 As the day progresses, clouds can build up, covering the peak.
-If your schedule allows, wait to hike Paradise or Sunrise trails that feature the mountain until a clear day is forecasted.
+If your schedule allows, check Mountain Forecast before heading up and plan your hike for a day with predicted clear skies.

 A hiker with a green backpack and hat walks along a forested trail at 8pm in Mount Rainier National Park, illuminated by the golden light of a late July evening.
 Tall evergreens line the path, framing a scenic view of distant mountains and patches of lingering snow under a clear blue sky, evoking a peaceful, dusk atmosphere.